MahirShah07/EditableFlask/README.md

     ![App Screenshot](https://raw.githubusercontent.com/MahirShah07/EditableFlask/main/readme-images/Image3.png)
     * **EDITS_USERNAME & EDITS_PASSWORD**
         * **Remove EDITS_USERNAME & EDITS_PASSWORD**: After running the app for first time remove EDITS_USERNAME & EDITS_PASSWORD from congif as as soon as the app recives the  EDITS_USERNAME & EDITS_PASSWORD it creates users and keeping USAMENAME and PASSSWORD in your file is not reecomended for deployment purposes.
-        * **Using only EDITS_USERNAME or EDITS_PASSWORD**: In the flask_edits there is a function where if only EDITS_USERNAME or only EDITS_PASSWORD is provided then your username and password will be same.
+        * **Using only EDITS_USERNAME or EDITS_PASSWORD**: In the EditableFlask there is a function where if only EDITS_USERNAME or only EDITS_PASSWORD is provided then your username and password will be same.
     * **Few other Terms you could define:**
         * **EDITS_URL**: It is the url where you will be able to access you dashbaord.
 Here is an example of how you could define it.
         ```bash